FROST-Server Documentation

 Users can change their own password.

 Roles embody sets of permissions that a user can have.
 Roles are stored in the ROLES table.
-Test roles are:
+The default roles are:

 The Roles entity type is only visible to admin users.